shcorya/distributed-workers/README.md

 Conversely, beanstalk is a simple protocol created specifically for queues.
 It has been implemented in different languages, and at least one ([Coolbeans](https://github.com/1xyz/coolbeans)) uses RAFT for high availability.

 ### NoSQL vs SQL
 Since the worker module returns a JSON object, it can be more easily stored in MongoDB than a SQL database.
-The ID of the beanstalk job as well as the _id of each MongoDB objects are both native JavaScript integers.
+The ID of the beanstalk job as well as the _id of each MongoDB objects are both native JavaScript integers, reducing programming complexity.

 ## Next Steps
 1. Fix Master Branch CI/CD